How is a rental agreement made?

-2. Don't let the landlord/owner show you a model, see the apartment/house you will be living in.
+2. Don't let the landlord or owner show you a model; see the apartment or house you will be living in.

 3. If satisfied, note any deficiencies or damages at the bottom of the lease, if any.
 Talk with the landlord to see when he might be able to have these problems fixed.
-Write a statement stating when the landlord has agreed to have the problems fixed and have his/her initial the state.
+Write a statement outlining when the landlord has agreed to have the problems fixed and have him or her initial the statement.

 4. Read over the lease completely.
-Make sure you understand everything in it; if you do not bring it to the Housing Office and an off-post counselor will review it with you.
+Make sure you understand everything in it; if you do not, bring it to the HSC and an off-post counselor will review it with you.

-Any problems while checking the rental, signing, during, and clearing, call the Housing Service Center.
+If there are any problems while checking the rental, signing, during and clearing, call the HSC.

 Can the landlord raise my rent?